techidaily/site-games-able/source/_posts/perfect-display-settings-xbox-series-xands-masterclass.md

  Once your TV display is blue, open the**Color** settings on your TV and adjust it so the blue and white columns on the top look the same.
 Then scroll to**Tint** or**Hue** and adjust it so the pink and cyan columns on the bottom match.
 Once all the colors are matching, change your**RGB filter** back to normal and press**Done** .
 Your TV will now be perfectly calibrated to your Xbox Series X|S.

- There are plenty more settings to explore on your Xbox Series X|S to make sure it is providing you with the best gaming experience possible.[Boosting the FPS on your Xbox Series](https://www.makeuseof.com/what-is-fps-boost-feature-xbox-series-x/) can give you an even better performance, and there are also a series of[sound settings to optimize on your Xbox Series X|S](https://www.makeuseof.com/xbox-series-xs-sound-settings/) so your sound quality can match that of your display.
+ There are plenty more settings to explore on your Xbox Series X|S to make sure it is providing you with the best gaming experience possible.[Boosting the FPS on your Xbox Series](https://www.makeuseof.com/what-is-fps-boost-feature-xbox-series-x/) can give you an even better performance, and there are also a series of [sound settings to optimize on your Xbox Series X|S](https://www.makeuseof.com/xbox-series-xs-sound-settings/) so your sound quality can match that of your display.

 ## Allow Your Xbox Games to Look as Good as Possible